Skip to main content

 • examine documentation on nutrition norms;

-• visit premises and report any irregularities or shortcomings to the head of the crèche or kids’ club, and to the mayor of the commune, city or town in case such irregularities or shortcomings have not been eliminated.
+• visit premises and report any irregularities or shortcomings to the head of the crèche or kids’ club, and to the mayor of the commune, city or town if such irregularities or shortcomings have not been eliminated.

-Detailed arrangements for quality assurance of childcare can be laid down in the statutes of an institution, adopted by the body administering the institution, or in internal organisational regulations adopted by its director or head.
+Detailed arrangements for quality assurance of childcare can be laid down in the statutes of an institution, adopted by the body administering the institution, or in internal organisational regulations adopted by its head, which take into consideration the standards for childcare set by the commune authorities.

 Preschool education and school education